Stop account takeover (ATO) while improving consumer experience.

-Whether onboarding new users or resetting passwords, our ability to provide enhanced, risk‐based multifactor authentication allows for the global governance of any user attempting to access the identity management ecosystem.
+Whether onboarding new users or resetting passwords, our ability to provide enhanced, risk‐based multifactor authentication work flows allows for the global governance of any user attempting to access the identity management ecosystem.

-Here’s what you get with LaunchKey Device-Based Authentication.
+Here’s what you get with LaunchKey Device-Based Multifactor Authentication.

-iovation connects you to our team of support service specialists to help you quickly integrate LaunchKey into your system and customize it for your needs.
+iovation connects you to our team of fraud prevention support service specialists to help you quickly integrate our LaunchKey multifactor authentication solution into your system and customize it for your needs.

-- Integrates easily and it’s transparent: embed LaunchKey transparently into your own IOS and Android apps with iovation’s integration software.
+- Easy white label integration: Embed LaunchKey transparently into your own iOS and Android apps.
 Keep your own brand image and experience.

-- Platform-flexible: LaunchKey works with virtually any online service.
+- Platform-agnostic: LaunchKey works with virtually any online service.

 - World class customer support: Our customer success team partners with you to solve your unique business challenges and adapt to an ever-changing fraud environment.
-We work with you to solve challenges and get a swift ROI.
+We work with you to solve challenges and accelerate your ROI.

-- Ongoing education: we also provide continued training on new features and functionality through our help portal, eLearning webinars and our active user community.
+- Equipped for success: We provide continued training on new features and functionality through our help portal, eLearning webinars and our active user community.

 Questions?
 We have answers.